AldousHuxy/LearnToCode/README.md

  - Explore logic gates the building blocks of computers
  - Understand levels of abstraction in a computer

-### Module 4 - A Day In The Life (0:20 - 0:25)
- - What does a full stack developer do exactly?

-### Module 5 - Behind The Scenes:  (0:25 - 0:30)
- - Take a look at a RESTful API to understand CRUD

 ### Interactive Project (0:30 - 0:50)
- - We'll build a to do list application
+ - We'll build a CFS Flow Converter application

 ### Questions & Closing (0:50 - 1:00)
  -  Answer any questions